d-wang1/dynamic-recommendation/README.md

 ## Setup:

-During development, let's use a consistent set of packages.
 1. Create a venv via `python -m venv venv`.
-I'm using `pip --version` == 22.0.4
 2. Activate the venv via `source venv/bin/activate` on Mac/Linux and `.\venv\Scripts\activate` on Windows.
    *Don't track the venv by adding it to the `.gitignore` file (via the following line: `venv`)*
-3. Whenever you install a new package, remember to create a corresponding requirements file via `pip freeze > requirements.txt`
+3. Use `uv` for package handling.
+It should exist in the venv, but if it doesn't, `pip install uv`.
+4. Run `uv init`
+5. To add new requirements / packages, run `uv add <package>`, e.g. `uv add pandas` *If you hand-installed any packages, run `uv lock`*
+6. To install all the packages in pyproject.toml, run `uv sync --frozen`.
+This is the equivalent of using `pip install -r requirements.txt`.
+   *This will fail if the pyproject.toml and uv.lock have diverged.
+If this happens, `uv lock -diff` can show the packages that bumped*

-4. Install from the requirements file using `pip install -r requirements.txt` (If pip is missing, use `python -m ensurepip --upgrade`)
+(If pip is missing, use `python -m ensurepip --upgrade`)

-5. Install pytorch for your specific CUDA version on https://pytorch.org/get-started/locally/.
+1. Install pytorch for your specific CUDA version on https://pytorch.org/get-started/locally/.
+Add `uv` in front of the `pip` so the command looks like `uv pip install torch <etc...>`
    (To check your CUDA version, run `nvidia-smi` on your terminal and look on the first row)